jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (9) In this section,—
   - **authorised officer** means an officer, employee, or agent of the responsible department who is authorised by the chief executive of the responsible department to receive information from the chief executive of the Department in accordance with this section
   - **identifying information** means information that identifies a person, such as the person’s full name, date or place of birth, gender, or alias or a unique identifying number used for the person
-  - **publicly funded health and disability support services** means health services and disability support services funded under the New Zealand Public Health and Disability Act 2000
+  - **responsible department** means the department of State for the time being responsible for the administration of the Pae Ora (Healthy Futures) Act 2022.
-  - **responsible department** means the department of State for the time being responsible for the administration of the New Zealand Public Health and Disability Act 2000.
+  - **services** has the meaning in section 4 of the Pae Ora (Healthy Futures) Act 2022

 ### 301 Disclosure of immigration information to verify eligibility for publicly funded services
 (1) The purpose of this section is to facilitate the disclosure of information by the Department to a provider of any publicly funded service to enable the service provider to determine—